pi3d/pi3d.github.com/sphinx/FAQ.rst

     # you can then delete this directory

   **On the Raspberry Pi raspbian jessie there is already pypy installed.
-  However it's v4.0 and pypy-numpy demands > v4.4 so this is what I did:**
+  However it's v4.0 and pypy-numpy demands > v4.4 so this is what I did (NB I noticed subsequently that there is an option to install numpypy for pypy4.0.1 - see the bitbucket/pypy/numpy page if you want to try this first):**

   1. download and unzip the latest stable release of pypy for raspbian.
 As at now ``https://bitbucket.org/pypy/pypy/downloads/pypy2-v5.7.1-linux-armhf-raspbian.tar.bz2``